 Phone: +82 2 365 2700

-Seoul is one of the cultural centers.
-It offers a completely new culture, food, and experience to travelers.
-The sense of community defines South Korean heritage and that is why Korean Spa’s or Jjimjilbang’s are such an important cultural aspect still being resoundingly practiced.
-I think Jjimjilbang experience for visitors would be a very interesting and unique glimpse into the life of local Koreans and how they relax after a tough week of work.
-A visit to these Korean Spa’s not only healing the body but also the soul.
+Seoul is the heart of Korea.
+It shows the history with the modern and offers a nice blend of the old and new culture, food, and experience to travelers.
+The sense of community defines South Korean heritage and that is why Korean Spa’s or Jjimjilbang’s are such an important cultural aspect.
+It is still being resoundingly practiced.
+I think the Jjimjilbang experience for visitors would be a very interesting and unique glimpse into the life of local Koreans and how they relax after a tough week of work.
+A visit to these Korean Spa’s not only heals the body but also the soul.

 You may also like